 Almost every national park requires you to apply for a special use permit for your wedding ceremony.

-The permit application process can vary depending on the park!
+The permit application process can vary depending on the park.
 Visit the National Park Service’s website and check the specific park’s regulations in regard to special use/wedding permits.
 Each park has various rules about the number of people permitted in your party and how far in advance you can apply for the permit.
-Some of these rules can include only allowing wedding ceremonies in specific locations within the park.
+Some of these rules can include only allowing wedding ceremonies to partake in designated locations within the park.
 This could be limiting and something to consider if it is the right park for your elopement.
+Keep in mind that although the ceremony may be limited to a handful of options, there is flexibility with where you can take your portraits and explore.

 Most parks recommend applying at least 4 to 6 weeks in advance.
 Check your specific park to ensure you apply with plenty of time.
 In addition, your photographer will need to apply for a film permit that is separate from the special use permit that you will apply for.
 We included a full alphabetical list of all the national parks and their wedding and permit information below.